virgili0/Virgilio/Topics/frame-the-problem.md

   - **numerical:**
   Numerical data is any type of data [calculated from a computer](https://www.pythonforbeginners.com/code/numeric-types-python): Integers, floats, doubles, etc.
 They can be continuous (e.g. temperature in degrees) or discrete (evaluation of a product).
 In the first case, the accuracy of the data measurement determines the type of numerical data used (usually float).
-Sometimes, to reduce the computational load and simplify the problem, the concept of [discretization](https://en.wikipedia.org/wiki/Discretization) can be applied to continuous data.
-In the case of discrete data, it is potentially possible to consider them as categorical, in fact, they represent a unique value.
-Attention, however: these discrete data contain the concept of "ordinality", so they are not like saying "Red" and "Green", which are not orderable concepts.
-It depends on the specific problem whether the discrete numeric data are considered categories or not (attention to ordinality).

   - **audio:**
   Audio files can be of [various formats](https://www.makeuseof.com/tag/audio-file-format-right-needs/), which greatly influence the resolution (and therefore the amount of information they contain).
 They can be phone recorded conversations, for example, customer care, or environmental sounds, or even animal sounds.